-A recent survey by Cambridge International’s Annual Destinations showed that 76% Indian students chose the UK because of their strong university reputation.
+A recent survey by Cambridge International’s Annual Destinations showed that 76% of Indian students chose the UK because of its strong university reputation.
 A degree from any British university does not only elevate your CV but can also be a strong selling point in the future, regardless of the sector or location.
 One of the upcoming cities and universities in the UK is called Brighton.
-Brighton is ranked #83 on the Best Student Cities index is home to the University of Brighton.
+Brighton is ranked #83 on the Best Student Cities index and is home to the University of Brighton.
 If you want to study in the beachy southern coast of England then here is the ultimate University of Brighton admissions guide!

 This Blog Includes:

-- About University of Brighton
+- About the University of Brighton

-- Schools Under University of Brighton
+- Schools Under the University of Brighton

 - University of Brighton Admissions Admissions Process

-- Intakes at University of Brighton
+- Intakes at the University of Brighton

 - University of Brighton Admissions Deadlines